UTrace: Poisoning Forensics for Private Collaborative Learning: User-Level Traceback Design

-Building on our insights, gradient-based influence scores appear the most promising for implementing poisoning traceback in PPML.
-The main challenge is how to adapt gradient similarity techniques to operate at the user level.
+\myparagraph{User-Level Gradient Scores} The main challenge is how to create user-level gradient similarity scores that capture a wide range of poisoning attacks, while preserving individual sample privacy in MPC.
 We begin by recalling the GAS score~\cite{hammoudeh_identifying_2022}.
 Before training, an iteration set $\cT \subseteq [T]$ is fixed, where $T$ is the number of training steps.
 Typically $\abs{\cT} \ll T$.
-During training, at iterations $t \in \cT$, the intermediate model parameters $\theta_t$ are recorded along with the current learning rate $\eta_t$.
+During training, in iterations $t \in \cT$, the intermediate model parameters $\theta_t$ are recorded along with the current learning rate $\eta_t$.
 The sample-level influence score $\Icos$ between training point $z$ and test point $\hat{z}$ is then defined as

-To extend this score to the user level, we aim to directly leverage the natural partitioning of the training set into user datasets along with the assumption that fewer than 50\% of user datasets are malicious.
-Our approach is to define a user-level responsibility score, and then to compare these scores across users to identify disproportionately responsible users.

-There are two main approaches one could consider here.
-The first is to treat sample-level influence score as a black box and aggregate these scores into an influence score for each user.
-A simple way to achieve this is to compute the influence score for each sample in a user's dataset, and then to define the user influence score by aggregating the sample scores within a user's dataset.
-Second, we could attempt to directly modify the similarity-based influence metric to accommodate sets of training points rather than individual data points.